Jobs

 To apply, please email kelsey@twofarmersfarm.com with the following:

-1. Your resume or a complete list of your work history.
-For each job you’ve held, please provide the company/organization name, dates of employment, your job title, and a list or summary of your responsibilities/achievements.
+1. Your resume or a list of your work history.
+For each job, please provide the company/organization name, dates of employment, your job title, and a list or summary of your responsibilities/achievements.

 2. A brief (1-3 paragraph) email or attached letter that includes the following:

-1. Introduction to who you are & why you are interested in working for Two Farmers Farm.
+1. Introduction to yourself and why you are interested in working with us at Two Farmers Farm.

-2. Why you are interested in the specific position you are applying for and why you think you would be a good fit for that position.
+2. What interests you about the specific position you are applying for and why do you feel you would be a good fit.

 3. Whether you have a valid driver’s license.